webuild-consortium/webuild-github-policies/docs/07-branching-and-workflow.md

 ### Appendix D: Alternative Branching Strategies

-**⚠️ Note:** These strategies are alternatives to the standard Feature Branch Workflow.
+**Note:** These strategies are alternatives to the standard Feature Branch Workflow.
 They should only be adopted for specific use cases and require approval from the Technical Coordinator.

 ---